tlswg/tls13-spec/draft-ietf-tls-tls13.md

   extension, clients SHOULD send this extension, when applicable.

-All certificates provided by the server MUST be signed by a signature algorithm advertised by the client, if it are able to provide such a chain (see {{signature-algorithms}}).
+All certificates provided by the server MUST be signed by a signature algorithm advertised by the client, if it is able to provide such a chain (see {{signature-algorithms}}).
 Certificates that are self-signed or certificates that are expected to be trust anchors are not validated as